Skip to content

 });

-• Returns a fully configured AuthrimServer instance
+• Returns a configured AuthrimServer instance

 • Throws configuration_error for invalid config

-Direct constructor for advanced use cases:
+Direct constructor for advanced or low-level use cases:

 import { AuthrimServer } from '@authrim/server';